Best things to do in Aizu Wakamatsu

 Wappa Meshi Tagoto

 The main dish is of course the Wappa Meshi but what exactly is it?
-To give a quick explanation, Wappa Meshi is a dish cooked in special round containers made of thin wooden sheets.
+To give a quick explanation, Wappa Meshi is a dish cooked in Wappa or MageWappa, which is a special container made from thin wooden sheets that are curved into a round shape.
 Inside you have steamed rice topped with a variety of ingredients.
 These containers could then be taken as a lunchbox by those working in the fields or mountains.

-At Tagoto, you can choose from gorgeous cooked Salmon and salmon roe toppings to vegetarian toppings for your Wappa Meshi.
+At Tagoto, you can choose from gorgeous cooked Salmon and Salmon roe toppings to vegetarian toppings for your Wappa Meshi.
 There is also seasonal Wappa Meshi with the Crab topping in winter looking particularly delicious.
 Above, you can see the typical Wappa Meshi for Aizu Wakamatsu – a Shirasu (small sardines), Ohba (Shiso leaf) and Ume plum topping.

 The fragrance from the Ohba leaves mixed with the texture combination from the Shirasu and Sesame seeds make for a delicate yet multi-layered dish, and while it is not as photogenic as the Salmon roe topping, we would definitely recommend getting this Shirasu Wappa Meshi.